MKHTan/KitchenTimerVB/README.md

 Kitchen Timer

-Created through the use of Visual Basic as a school assignment.
+Created through the use of Visual Basic for a school assignment.

 Compiled executable can be found CPS613Assignment1\bin\Debug.